Head of Digital Special Collections & Technical Services

-Alumnae Library’s Archives and Special Collections materials consist of Elms College’s historical documents, photographs, and information in other kinds of formats, as well as rare and collectible books, manuscripts, sound recordings, photographs, crafts and artwork, and realia that pertain to a broad range of scholarly research topics and periods.
-The goals of both departments are to support scholars from around the world, preserve resources in all formats (including digitized), and to provide superior information and access to these materials.
+Alumnae Library’s Archives and Special Collections materials consist of Elms College’s historical documents, photographs, and information in other kinds of formats, as well as rare and collectible books, manuscripts, photographs, crafts and artwork, and realia that pertain to a broad range of scholarly research topics and periods.
+The goals of both departments are to preserve resources in all formats (including digitized), and to provide superior information and access to these materials.

 Our hours usually include the following: